Do Go On - 125 - The Legend of Bigfoot

 It took quite a while.

-Obviously he had to figure out where he was.
+Obviously, he had to figure out where he was.

-And obviously he pretty tired.
+And obviously, he was pretty tired.

 He had no snuff to keep him going.

-Well, you'd be missing for a few days.
+Well, you'd be missing for a few days, so you'd probably have to explain your absence.

-Yeah, probably about 15 seconds.
-Yeah.
-Yeah.
-Yeah.
-I was thinking of something similar.
+Yeah, I was thinking of something similar.

-Jess Allen would have taken you.
-Um, I don't know.
-And I'm, I try to be quite polite and ask people
+And I try to be quite polite and I ask people like say, hi, how are you?

-like say, hi, how are you?
-How's your day?
-Yes.
 I think in this case, I would skip that.
-Yeah.

-thought people wouldn't believe him.
+But I'm guessing he was embarrassed about the story, thought people wouldn't believe him.

 And he only came forward when other stories started coming out in the 50s.